-Starting from 2019, a single correlation mechanism will apply to both the Chief Executive Officer and the other Executive Directors, between the Group's economic results and the amount of incentives payable; this can determine any reduction in their target value, based on the performance of two parameters of the financial statements: Group Net Profit and EBIT Italy.
-In addition to being consistent with the principle of internal equity, this single mechanism makes it possible to align the managerial actions towards achieving challenging and shared performance targets among all system recipients.
+Starting from 2019, a single correlation mechanism has been applied to both the Chief Executive Officer and the other Executive Directors, between the Group's economic results and the amount of payable incentives; this can determine a reduction in their target value, based on the performance of two parameters of the financial statements: Group Net Profit and EBIT Italy.
+56 In addition to being consistent with the principle of internal equity, this single mechanism makes it possible to align the managerial actions towards achieving challenging and shared performance targets among all system recipients.